Eschatologue/CM_wiki/docs/glossary.md

 ## Temporary Hit Points

-Temporary Hit Points are granted by certain effects and act as a buffer against losing real Hit Points.
+**:trt-thp: Temporary Hit Points** are granted by certain effects and act as a buffer against losing real Hit Points.

 ---